One of our most important main activities

 Due to the rarity of CMTC, and the lack of information about the disease, we obtained a lot of contacts outside the Netherlands soon after the establishment of our organization in 1997 in the Netherlands.
 As a result, our organization has become increasingly international and has members from many different countries.

-We put a lot of effort in helping our (international) members in various ways and provide them with information.
-Unfortunately, as a Dutch organization, we cannot offer local support to patients, families and health care providers in all countries.
-This can be arranged by people who live in the country itself, know the language and culture, make contacts, etc. They can refer these people to local specialists (doctors) and hospitals or to our organization in the Netherlands for specific questions or support.
+We put a lot of effort in supporting our (international) members in various ways and provide them with information and personal support.
+Unfortunately we cannot offer local support to patients, families and health care providers in all countries.
+This can be arranged by people who live in the country itself, know the language and culture, make contacts, etc. They can refer these people to for instance local medical specialists and hospitals or to our organization in the Netherlands for specific questions or support.

-These people are our ‘eyes and ears’ in that particular country and we call this role ‘patient advocate’.
+Our patient advocates are our ‘eyes, ears and mouth’ in that particular country.
 We have already found ‘patient advocates’ in many different countries, but we are still looking for more patient advocates.
+We arrange training and support for our patient advocates and we even offer an incentive program.

 A ‘patient advocate’ of our association would engage in the following activities: